tolis-e/grunt-cordova-jasmine/README.md

 The Html reporter name should match one of the following regular expressions:

 `jasmine([^>]*)html([^>]*)js` or `HtmlReporter([^>]*)js`

+In addition the plugin searches for a Jasmine [addReporter](https://github.com/tolis-e/grunt-cordova-jasmine/blob/master/example/tests/index.html#L55) and adds a custom reporter after this line.

 ## Example
 > The [example](https://github.com/tolis-e/grunt-cordova-jasmine/tree/master/example) folder contains a sample example which depicts how to use this plugin.